 Q: Will headlights shine into homes across the street?

-• One side of the street keeps the parallel parking.
-Those vehicles will block the headlights from entering the homes across the street from the reverse angle parking.
+- One side of the street always retains parallel parking, so those vehicles will block the headlights from reverse angle parking cars from entering the homes across the street.

 Q: Isn’t it harder and take more time to reverse angle park?